atbriggs/nsync/README.md

    3. Compare the REST implementation to your GraphQL one - which one do you prefer?
    4. Have some fun, is there an improvement you’d like to try to the front end/back end?
    5. Explore, is there anything in the code that you particularly like?
+   6. Andrew loves validation, which of the songs do you like?
+Feel free to share it in Discord

 ### How to Switch to GraphQL